ssdasari777/German-Election-afd-election-2025-visual-analysis/README.md

 Visual storytelling project analyzing AfD’s performance in the 2025 German Federal Election using official datasets.
 Includes regional vote trends, demographic insights, and candidate profiles.
 Developed as part of a Data Visualization capstone at FH Kiel.

 # Project Overview
-- Created for the Data Visualization Capstone (FH Kiel).
+- Created for the Data Visualization Capstone Project (FH Kiel).
 - Explains where and why AfD performed strongly in 2025.
 - Uses official government data from the Federal Returning Officer.
 - Focuses on regional, demographic, and candidate-level analysis.